-This light should come on briefly when the vehicle is turned on.
+This light comes on briefly when the vehicle is turned on to show that the light is working.
 If it does not come on then, have it fixed so it will be ready to warn you if there is a problem.

-If the light comes on and stays on at start up, there is a brake problem.
+If the light comes on and stays on, there is a brake problem.
 Have the brake system inspected right away.
+This light may come on if the brake fluid is low.
+See Brake Fluid \Rightarrow 266.

 If the light comes on while driving, pull off the road and stop carefully.
+If equipped with electric brake boost, vehicle speed may be limited when the brake system warning light comes on.
 The brake pedal might be harder to push, or the brake pedal may go closer to the floor.
 It could take longer to stop.
 If the light is still on, have the vehicle towed for service.
-See Towing the Vehicle \Rightarrow 330.
+See Transporting a Disabled Vehicle \Rightarrow 300.